AdamJosephMather/CodeWizard/README.md

 **Running Code**

 When CodeWizard attempts to execute the program you have created, it will first create a .bat file in a temporary folder.
 This .bat file will be written with the appropriate commands to run the program.
 After it is created, CodeWizard will run it.
 I tried so hard to not have to use a .bat file, but whatever.

+**Vim mode**

+CodeWizard has an optional vim mode which enables a modal setup with both a normal and insert mode.
+It is worth noting that it is a modification to a subset of Vim bindings.

+**Builtin Terminal**

+CodeWizard now has an optional builtin terminal.
+It's far from perfect, and I don't recommend using it for a wide variety of tasks.
+If you're program does not do what is expected when using the builtin terminal, it is probably because of the stdio buffering issue.
+Look for an option to disable buffering or buffer by line (in Python the fix is the -u argument in the CodeWizard tagline).